 The pressure of the air, on the surface of the globe, is necessary to the existence of bodies in the condition in which we see them.
-Several very volatile fluids, as alcohol and ether, would become gaseous, under a less pressure of the atmosphere; water would boil, under eighty degrees of temperature (Reaumur's scale); solid bodies themselves might become fluid.
+Several very volatile fluids, as alcohol and ether, would become gazeous, under a less pressure of the atmosphere; water would boil, under eighty degrees of temperature (Reaumur's scale); solid bodies themselves might become fluid.
 In a word, a considerable diminution in the weight of the atmosphere would have absolutely the same effect, as raising its temperature to a very great height, which, changing the face of the universe, would convert all liquids into elastic fluids, and would, doubtless, melt all solid bodies.

-The variations in the weight of the atmosphere, distinguishable by the barometer, are of very little importance to the physiologist, and I might even add to the physician, notwithstanding the minute attention with which some writers note the state of the barometer, of the thermometer and hygrometer, and of the electrical state of the atmosphere, in giving an account of a disease or of an experiment, on which the above circumstances have no apparent or certain influence.
-The atmosphere, like every other fluid, has a perpetual tendency to a state of equilibrium; hence the rush of air into the lungs, or into other situaterial part of man, which renders them susceptible of comparison with the labours of the mechanic.
+The variations in the weight of the atmosphere, distinguishable by the barometer, are of very little importance to the physiologist, and, I might even add, to the physician, notwithstanding the minute attention with which some writers note the state of the barometer, of the thermometer and hygrometer, and of the electrical state of the atmosphere, in giving an account of a disease or of an experiment, on which the above circumstances have no apparent or certain influence.
+The atmosphere, like every other fluid, has a perpetual tendency to a state of equilibrium, hence the rush of air into the lungs, or into other situations in which its quantity is liminished, by the combinations which it forms, or by the effects of heat which renders it lighter by rarefaction: the same principle explains the formation of the trade and other winds.